apondlife/discone/notes/wip.md

 what is projected
 ---
+- negative walls feel like they have higher gravity

 - wall particle proportional to wall influence
 - wall particle indicates state (attack, hold button)
+- wall particle indicates direction of transfer

 - ground velocity vs. surface velocity (friction on walls? and jumpng?)